-Getting the flu during pregnancy might be more serious than you imagine, especially if it's accompanied by a high fever.
-The Department of Obstetrics & Gynaecology, KK Women's and Children's Hospital, shares more.
+Getting the flu during pregnancy might be more serious than you imagine, especially if it is accompanied by a high fever.
+The Department of Obstetrics & Gynaecology at KK Women's and Children's Hospital (KKH), explains.

 In pregnant women, flu symptoms - runny nose, fever, cough, sore throat, body aches and tiredness - may persist up to three times longer than in non-pregnant women.

 Most importantly, the flu can also lead to serious complications for the mother and baby, especially when it is accompanied by high fever.